 This course is a foundation course on Options and Futures that will cover the entire gamut of forward contracts, futures, options products and markets.
-The course does not pre-suppose any knowledge of the subject, and all that is expected is that the student comfortable with be the fundamental principles of finance.
+The course does not pre-suppose any knowledge of the subject, and all that is expected is that the student be comfortable with the fundamental principles of finance.
 Derivatives are based on underlying assets or portfolios of assets.

-BFS 5322 - Corporate Finance II - 2 Credits
+BFS 5322 - Corporate Finance II - 2 Credits INTRODUCTION